swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 #### samAccountName spoofing

 > During S4U2Self, the KDC will try to append a '\$' to the computer name specified in the TGT, if the computer name is not found.
 An attacker can create a new machine account with the sAMAccountName set to a domain controller's sAMAccountName - without the '\$'.
 For instance, suppose there is a domain controller with a sAMAccountName set to 'DC\$'.
 An attacker would then create a machine account with the sAMAccountName set to 'DC'.
 The attacker can then request a TGT for the newly created machine account.
 After the TGT has been issued by the KDC, the attacker can rename the newly created machine account to something different, e.g. JOHNS-PC.
-The attacker can then perform S4U2Self and request a TGS to itself as any user.
+The attacker can then perform S4U2Self and request a ST to itself as any user.
 Since the machine account with the sAMAccountName set to 'DC' has been renamed, the KDC will try to find the machine account by appending a '$', which will then match the domain controller.
-The KDC will then issue a valid TGS for the domain controller.
+The KDC will then issue a valid ST for the domain controller.

 **Requirements**